Marc Lawrence @Covers_Experts

 Sports, conferences and divisions the service excels at handicapping: Over the years I have come to realize that results will vary from sport to sport and season-to-season.
 Because of my experience and my powerful database, I have learned it’s important to keep an accurate pulse on what is working and what is not.
 As a result, I have been fortunate to have enjoyed success on all levels.

 Quote: Nothing, absolutely nothing, overcomes dedication, experience, hard work and information.
 Together they help one make informed decisions.
-When it comes to Sports Handicapping there is no question I am one of the hardest working professionals in the industry.
+When it comes to Sports Handicapping I am truly one of the hardest working professionals in the industry.
 Because of my desire to be the very best handicapper I can possibly be, I continue to burn the midnight oil working 12-14 hours a day, 7 days a week.
 The last time I took a vacation was on my 25th wedding anniversary over 20 years ago.
 I’ve learned over the years that the harder I work, the luckier I get… and I’m a real lucky guy.

 Remember: there is no greater feeling when you wake up each morning and the first thought to cross your mind is, "I'm a winner!"